Izanagi: Descent into Yomi

 Izanagi, wishing to see Izanami again, went down to Yomi, the land of the dead, in the hopes of retrieving her.
 Izanami reveals that she had already partaken of food cooked in the furnace of the underworld, rendering her return impossible.
 Izanagi, losing his patience, betrayed his promise not to look at her and lit up a fire, only to find that Izanami is now a rotting corpse, causing him to run away in terror.
 To avenge her shame, Izanami dispatched the gods of thunder (known as the Yakusanoikazuchi), the "hags of Yomi" (予母都志許売 Yomotsu-shikome), and a horde of warriors to chase after him.
 To distract them, Izanagi threw the vine securing his hair and the comb on his right hair-knot, which turned into grapes and bamboo shoots that the hags devoured.
 Upon reaching the pass of Yomotsu Hirasaka (黄泉比良坂, the 'Flat Slope of Yomi'), Izanagi took three peaches from a nearby tree and repelled his pursuers using them.
-He then declared the peach fruit to be divine and bade it to grow in the land of the living to help people in need.
-When Izanami herself came in pursuit of him, Izanagi sealed the entrance to Yomi using a huge boulder.
+He then declared the peach fruit to be divine, naming them Ōkamuzumi, and bade it to grow in the land of the living to help people in need, just as it had helped him.
+When Izanami herself came in pursuit of him, Izanagi sealed the entrance to Yomi using a huge boulder, which itself became a deity, known as Yomido ni Sayarimasu no Ōkami, or by the alternate name Chigaeshi no Kami recorded in both the Kojiki and the Nihon Shoki, since worshipped as a guardian deity of roads and borders (sai no kami).
 Izanami then pronounced a curse, vowing to kill a thousand people each day, to which Izanagi replies that he would then beget a thousand and five hundred people everyday to thwart her.